UpShadow/Landing-page/README.md

 # Landing-page
-Building a landing page web page with just HTML and CSS
+Building a landing page with only HTML and CSS